 Lynchet Close, Hollingdean

-Construction of six four-bedroom council houses and two two-bedroom flats started on 29 August 2017 on the open space opposite Hollingdean Park and playground, was completed at the end of June 2018, after planning consent was granted on 17 August 2017.
-The timber frames were erected before Christmas and we expect the work to be completed at the end of May 2018.
-All homes will be advertised and let through Homemove when the homes are close to completion.
+Construction of six four-bedroom council houses and two two-bedroom flats on the open space opposite Hollingdean Park and playground, was completed at the end of June 2018, after planning consent was granted on 17 August 2017.
+All homes were advertised and let through Homemove .
+An official opening took place on 2 August.

 Kensington Street, Brighton

 Planning permission was granted for 12 new homes on three small cleared sites in Kensington Street in the North Laine, following earlier consultation with local residents and businesses.
-Construction starts in February 2018 and is expected to complete in May 2019.
+Construction started in February 2018 and is expected to complete in May 2019.
 Works are progressing well.
 A video was made of the fabulous street art that was on the site.

 We held a competition with the Royal Institute of British Architects for architects to design new council homes at small former or under-used garage and parking sites at Hinton Close, Rotherfield Crescent, Natal Road and Frederick Street in Brighton.
 Local residents around each site were consulted on the shortlisted designs and informed of the winning designs.
 We are working on the plans and local residents will be consulted again before a planning application is submitted for each site.